-Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or in immediate danger.
-Anyone can make a referral.
+Call the police immediately if you believe a child is suffering or likely to suffer from harm, or in immediate danger.

 Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.

 Please also find a link below to the GOV.UK webpage for reporting child abuse to your local council: